DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

-Author: Dr Emily Shao, Medical Officer, Department of Dermatology, Mater Hospital, Brisbane, Queensland, Australia.
+Author: Dr Emily Shao, Medical Officer, Department of Dermatology, Mater Hospital Brisbane, South Brisbane, QLD, Australia.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Copy edited by Gus Mitchell/Maria McGivern.
 May 2019.

 Acral persistent papular mucinosis is a distinct subtype of localised lichen myxoedematosus.
-It is characterised by discrete papules on the back of the hands, wrists and forearms.
-Biopsy shows mucin deposition within the dermis .
+It is characterised by discrete papules on the back of the hands, wrists, and forearms.
+A skin biopsy shows mucin deposition within the dermis .

 Acral persistent papular mucinosis is very rare, with about 30 cases reported in the literature .

 It occurs more frequently in women, with a ratio of 3:1.
 The average age of onset is 43 years old.
 The majority of cases have been reported in people of European heritage, but this is thought to be because of increased awareness of acral persistent papular mucinosis in Western countries .

-Most cases do not appear to have a familial or genetic link, but there is one report of two sisters being diagnosed with acral persistent papular mucinosis .
+Most cases do not appear to have a familial or genetic link, but there is one report of two sisters both being diagnosed with acral persistent papular mucinosis .

 Four cases have reported a history of malignant tumours; it is unclear whether this association is relevant .